simulogics/prosperousuniverse-docs/README.md

 All contributions are being reviewed by a Prosperous Universe team member and then added to this repository.

 There are two ways to contribute content: Using the GitHub website or Editing the wiki on your own machine.
+Both types are explained below.

+We are using a Hugo theme with lots of features.
+Please have a look at their [documentation](https://learn.netlify.com/en/cont/) for more information about it.

 ## Contribute by using the GitHub website